 TRIP expansion and instant dispatching expansion is based on a risk assessment that compares the vulnerability of a highway segment to incidents requiring towing to the consequence of likely delay.
 Appendix B presents the methodology and analysis for instant dispatching expansion.
-Instant dispatching is not recommended for the I-295 corridor at this time.
+Instant dispatching is not recommended for the I-66 between I-81 and Exit 40.